Puppies Reduce Stress

 We often refer to “the bond” when talking about the love we feel for our pets.
 Science can actually measure this pet effect because thought and attitudes are influenced by changes in brain chemicals.
 These chemicals prompt feelings of elation, safety, tranquility, happiness, satisfaction, even love.
 Blood tests that measure these chemicals reveal that the levels increase for people—AND for the pets!—when bonding takes place.
 In other words, when you bond with the puppy, those feel-good chemicals and bonding happen for both you and the puppy so your puppy does feel love.

 Of course, if your puppy is a juvenile delinquent pooch that needs more training, he may raise your blood pressure by chewing illegal targets or having potty accidents in the house.
 But all the aggravation is worth it.
 Never discount how this pet effect impacts you and your puppy.
-Consider the puppy to be a furry prescription that costs only a few pets and treats, and you’ll both qualify for the health benefits.
+Consider getting a puppy to be a furry prescription, and you’ll both qualify for the health benefits.